 First let’s discuss more about viscosity and what viscosity means.
 Viscosity in general terms is a measure of the fluid’s resistance to flow.
 The greater the viscosity, the greater the fluid’s resistance to flow.
 For example, we’ve all heard the term “you’re as slow as molasses.”
-That term is referring to how slow molasses will flow, because it has a high viscosity, or very viscous.
-Molasses has a viscosity of approximately 5,000-10,000 centipoises, where water is approximately 1.
+That term is referring to how slow molasses will flow, because it is very viscous (has a high viscosity).
+Molasses has a viscosity of approximately 5,000-10,000 centipoises (unit of measurement for viscosity), where water is approximately 1.

 So how does an increase in viscosity affect the setpoint on Gems flow switches?
 The rule of thumb is that as viscosity increases (thicker liquid), the setpoint will decrease.
 Let’s think about why this happens.
 A thicker more viscous liquid won’t flow as freely as a less viscous, thinner liquid.
 As this thicker liquid is moving through the flow switch it will be held together more and may stick to the inner walls and inner flow switch components.
 This will make it harder for the piston/shuttle to return to its resting position (no flow), and therefore easier to actuate (indicate flow).
 Since it is easier for the flow switch to actuate with this more viscous liquid, less flow rate is required, which essentially lowers the setpoint.